WDMA (computer)

 The WDMA interface is grouped into different modes.

-In single transfer mode, only one word (16-bit) will be transferred between the device and the computer before returning control to the CPU, and later it will repeat this cycle, allowing the CPU to process data while data is transferred.
-In multiword transfer mode (block mode), once a transfer has begun it will continue until all words are transferred.
+In single transfer mode, only one word (16-bit) will be transferred between the device and the computer before returning control to the CPU, and later it will repeat this cycle even if the DMA request line is continuously asserted, allowing the CPU to process data while data is transferred.
+This kind of transfer is implemented as "single mode transfer" in the Intel 8237 DMA controller.
+In multiword transfer mode, once a transfer has begun it will continue until all words are transferred or the drive negates the DMA request line.
+This mode is implemented as "demand mode transfer" in the Intel 8237 DMA controller.

 Two additional Advanced Timing modes have been defined in the CompactFlash specification 2.1.
 Those are Multiword DMA mode 3 and Multiword DMA mode 4.
 They are specific to CompactFlash.
 Multiword DMA is only permitted for CompactFlash devices configured in True IDE mode.